 2. Test Out Your Skiing Skills in Whitewater

 This ski resort in Nelson is considered to have “one of the best powder mountains on the continent.”
 With this undeniable feat, this location allows visitors to utilize the gorgeous landscape and fine tune their skiing skills.

 3. Hike at the Kokanee Creek Provincial Park

 This is usually the number one choice for tourists as it offers a wide range of activities such as an adventure playground, visitor centre, spawning channel, boat launch, group campsite, viewing platform, hiking trails, and a marina nearby.

 There are several ways to explore the morning mountain through biking.
 Ranging from beginner friendly routes like Monticola to more challenging terrains like Bear’s Den, bikers of all levels can take delight in cascading through a forest adventure, wildflower meadows, and the view of the Valhalla mountains.

 5. Step Into Healing Waters

 There’s nothing like immersing your entire body in revitalizing mineral-rich waters with a picturesque view of the sky or the stars.
-The Kootenay way to relax is visiting hot springs located either in Ainsworth, Halycon, or Nakup.
+The Kootenay way to relax is visiting hot springs at either, Ainsworth, Halcyon, or Nakusp.